 Right of appeal is enshrined in the fundamental rights up until the Supreme Court of the country.
 This principle applies to the university as well; one can appeal to the Vice Chancellor against a decision by the disciplinary authorities.
 This may be done collectively or individually and a fair hearing for such appeals will be given by the Vice Chancellor.

 2.3 Dress Code of the Faculty of Medicine

-The dress and appearance of medical students should be appropriate to the medical profession.
+The dress and appearance of medical students should be appropriate to the medical profession as they engage with teachers, patients and clinical colleagues.